-This browser is a commonly used feature when all other browsers have been disabled.
-If the user is browsing using this browser then all of the web history and web filtering information is recorded and is applied.
-These settings can be configured in the Profiles > Safe Content section.
-In addition to this, the administrator can set a default home page for each profile.
-This usually is the school's website or intranet site and is a safe, controlled environment for browsing the internet.
+This browser is a commonly used feature when all other browsers have been disabled on both IOS and Android.
+If the user is browsing using this browser then all of the web history and web filtering information is recorded and applied.

 The user can create bookmarks as they browse.
 This is similar to how bookmarks are created in the web browser.

 My Catalogue is the newest feature of the app and web dashboard.
 In short, it allows the administrator to have full control of the content that gets pushed to the device as well as allow for the option of the user downloading a pre-defined list of books and apps.

 The administrator can decide if they would like to auto-install the app (Apple VPP only) or allow the user to rather download the app (self-install).
 This feature can be accessed through the Applications View by clicking on the settings tab which now includes a Self-install Settings configuration.

 It is set up similarly to the way Auto-install Settings are set up, with the selecting of Tags, School owned or Home owned devices flags in order to allow the option for the user to download.

 Apps have two states within My Catalogue.
 The first being uninstalled which will show the button for the user to “Install” the app.
 Once the app has been installed then there will be an indication of this (tick) which will let the user know that the app has been installed.